 To say that children have had their say, and that the “vast majority” have voted against media reporting of family law cases is not only wrong, it is dishonest.

 McFarlane heard from only two children during an evidence session.
 As members of the Family Justice Young People’s Board (FJYPB), we are not told anything about the evidence gathering process, because no effort is currently made by family justice leads to outline what lengths they may go to, to ensure their information gathering is appropriate and respectful of children’s rights.

 In another piece of “research” updated for the report, the number of children interviewed stood at 12, a minute number when considering that there were more than 266,000 family court-related cases in the last year alone, amounting to hundreds of thousands of children going through the system.

 There is also no in-depth detail about what these children were asked in relation to media reporting.
 Were they asked purely about their own cases?
-Were they asked whether it might be right and fair to allow a child who wanted to share their case because of a terrible injustice they suffered or the effect of being removed from their parents and placed into care?
+Were they asked whether it might be right and fair to allow a child who wanted to share their case because of a terrible injustice they suffered?
+Or to be able to talk about the effect of being removed from their parents and placed into care?